 Overview.
-We provide Long-Term Incentive Compensation to our Named Executive Officers and other employees by awarding them a combination of stock options, restricted stock, and restricted stock units (also referred to as "deferred stock" in our Stock Incentive Plan).
+We currently provide Long-Term Incentive Compensation to our Named Executive Officers and other employees by awarding them a combination of stock options and restricted stock units (also referred to as "deferred stock" in our Stock Incentive Plan).
 Our Stock Incentive Plan (the "Stock Plan") enables us to grant these and other equity-based awards.

 The Compensation Committee makes and administers all awards to our Named Executive Officers under the Stock Plan.
-As of the end of fiscal 2011, a total of 3,507,529 shares of our common stock were available for equity awards under the Stock Plan.
-There are annual limits as to the number of shares represented by options or restricted stock or restricted stock units ("RSUs") that can be granted to any one employee or director each year.
+As of the end of fiscal 2012, a total of 2,459,411 shares of our common stock were available for equity awards under the Stock Plan.
+There are annual limits as to the number of shares represented by options or restricted stock units ("RSUs") that can be granted to any one employee or director each year.

 Although the Company does not have a written policy regarding the timing or practices related to granting equity awards, neither the Company nor the Compensation Committee engages in spring-loading, back-dating, or other practices which "time" the grant of equity awards.
-Stock options, RSUs, and restricted stock awards are generally granted at a regularly scheduled meeting of the Compensation Committee, acting as the administrative committee under the Stock Plan (referred to below
+Stock options and RSUs are generally granted at a regularly scheduled meeting of the Compensation Committee, acting as the administrative committee under the Stock Plan (referred to below as the "Administrator"), in the first quarter of each fiscal year (usually in December) after the Company issues a press release announcing the results of the prior fiscal year.
+Equity awards may also be made to new hires at the time of employment.